Diversity, Equity and Inclusion

 Clark County community members are invited to participate in free training sessions to help bridge divides and promote a community that works for all.

-Kentucky native, Pastor Edward Palmer will lead community members on a four-part learning journey.
+Kentucky native, Pastor Edward Palmer is leading community members on a four-part learning journey.
 A nationally and internationally recognized voice in leadership development, he will guide participants to an improved personal and collective understanding of diversity, equity and inclusion.

 Topics include implicit bias, avoiding cultural collisions, let’s talk about race, and a final session to tie everything together.
 Neighbors will be given tools to move forward together to ensure just and fair inclusion for all members of our community.

-The second topic in the series, The Intersecion of Race and Culture: Avoiding Cultural Collisions, will be presented in May.
+The second topic in the series, The Intersection of Race and Culture: Avoiding Cultural Collisions, will be presented in May.